 Understand Unified Service Desk concepts

-Unified Service Desk provides a configurable and extensible framework for quickly building applications for call centers so that agents can get a unified view of the customer data stored in Dynamics 365 Customer Engagement instance and external applications.
-You can aggregate customer information from different areas in Dynamics 365 Customer Engagement and external applications into an integrated desktop that provides a 360° view of the customer interactions.
+Unified Service Desk provides a configurable and extensible framework for quickly building applications for call centers so that agents can get a unified view of the customer data stored in Dynamics 365 for Customer Engagement apps instance and external applications.
+You can aggregate customer information from different areas in Customer Engagement apps and external applications into an integrated desktop that provides a 360° view of the customer interactions.
 This gives your customer service agent immediate access to business critical information so they can effectively engage with customers and address queries and issues.
 More information: What makes up Unified Service Desk and Call center challenges and how Unified Service Desk can help in the Unified Service Desk Administration Guide.

 To develop an agent application using Unified Service Desk, you can directly configure the Unified Service Desk entities in your Customer Engagement instance, which does not require you to write code.
 To integrate with external applications, you can write code to extend Unified Service Desk.

 Use Dynamics 365 for Customer Engagement or Dynamics 365 for Outlook to configure the Unified Service Desk entities that are created in your Customer Engagement apps instance when you deploy Unified Service Desk.
 Unified Service Desk provides a highly configurable interface that can be used to dynamically display controls and information based on the context of the active operation, which eventually defines the user interface and functionalities in your agent application.
 Creating or developing agent applications by configuring the Unified Service Desk entities in Customer Engagement apps doesn’t require you to write code, which reduces the lead time to develop a highly customized agent application per your organization requirements.
 This is the preferred way if you have to primarily deal with customer data available in Customer Engagement apps.